cogniVibes/cognivibes.github.io/content/programming/02/vigenere-cipher.md

 ## The Code

-The encryption-decryption script as well as the hacking script can be downloaded from [here](https://github.com/cogniVibes/vigenere-cipher).
+The encryption-decryption script can be downloaded from [here](https://github.com/cogniVibes/vigenere-cipher).

 Here is the source code of *encryption_decryption.py*: